LinuxBeaver/LinuxBeaver/README.md

  `brew install gegl`

   Then Compile every C file as you would on Linux using Meson and Ninja.
 Perhaps even my build.sh script will work.
+  There is a chance Gimp will need to be reinstalled after installing the plugins.

   ## The five most recommended filters are in this particular order